 Want to take the experience up a level?
-Book an Athens Olympic Games Workout with a personal trainer so you can actually work out in this ancient stadium!
-This workout combines history and athleticism in a totally unique way.
+Book an Athens Olympic Games Workout with a personal trainer so you can work out in this ancient stadium!
+This workout uniquely combines history and athleticism.

 Appreciate Ancient Byzantium at the Byzantine and Christian Museum

 I adore an icon museum (seriously, I’ve been to A LOT of them).
 The icons in the Byzantine and Christian museum in the Byzantine and Christian Museum are truly special.
 If you haven’t seen Orthodox icons and artwork before, don’t skip this little museum!
 It’s worth setting aside an hour to ninety minutes to go through.
 And, of course, it’s a great way to escape the Athens winter!

 Almost no one who visits Athens spends their entire trip in Athens.
 There’s simply too much to see and do nearby!

 Here are our favorite Athens winter day trips!